 Two-piece golf ball: Two-piece golf balls are constructed with a rubber core and a cover at the surface.
 The outer shell is made of either surlyn or urethane.
 Beginners use these balls for practice to provide a moderate distance and long-lasting if taken care of properly.

-Multi-layered golf ball: Multi-layered golf balls can be made of 3 or 4 or 5 layers.
+Multi-layered golf balls: Multi-layered golf balls can be made of 3 or 4 or 5 layers.
 The number of layers in the core decides how many layers would be in a golf ball.
 Professional and skilled golfers mostly use these multi-layered golf balls.
 They are often relatively heavier and deliver a massive flight distance.

-Next, we can classify golf balls based on the compression.
+Next, we can classify golf balls based on compression.
 Compression is the ball’s pressure, which is felt when the ball is hit with the club.
 There are two kinds of golf balls, depending upon the compression.

 Low compressed golf balls: By the name, you got to understand that these balls come with lower compression.
 They are softer and compress more to provide a reasonable distance.

-High compressed golf balls: High compressed golf balls deliver a more rigid feel when hit by the club.
+High compressed golf balls: High tight golf balls deliver a more rigid feel when hit by the club.
 These are recommended for the experience of golfers who can control the ball well.
 These balls are also outstanding performers as they can deliver a faster swing speed.